ThomasCrawford/FreeBicuspid/README.md

 # TODO:
 Clean up DrawDiagrams to make it user friendly
-Include detailed descritions here for both geometers and non-geometerspython
+Include detailed descritions here for both geometers and non-geometers